ros-controls/ros2_control_demos/doc/index.rst

    Industrial robot with GPIO interfaces

 Example 11: "CarlikeBot"
-    *CarlikeBot* with an Ackermann steering controller
+    *CarlikeBot* with a bicycle steering controller

 Example 12: "Controller chaining"
    The example shows a simple chainable controller and its integration to form a controller chain to control the joints of *RRBot*.